bitcrowd/javascript/README.md

 ## ESLint Configuration

-Our ESLint configuration comes in 2 flavours:
+Our ESLint configuration comes in different flavours:

 1. [`eslint-config-bitcrowd-base`](packages/eslint-config-bitcrowd-base)
   - provides our base linting configuration for ECMAScript 6+ applications